covcom/304CEM/03 Asynchronous JavaScript/README.md

 In our program you will be using passing the different currencies to convert from and to through the command invocation.

+1. The script uses a third-party package called `request`.
+To install this, make sure your terminal in pointing to the script directory and install it with the `npm` command (Node Package Manager) like this: `npm install request`.
-1. Try running the program with a single currency code `node currency GBP`.
+2. Try running the program with a single currency code `node currency GBP`.
-2. Because we want to throw exceptions if something unexpected happens, the code needs to be enclosed in a try-catch block.
+3. Because we want to throw exceptions if something unexpected happens, the code needs to be enclosed in a try-catch block.
-3. When the request.get() method is called it takes two parameters The url to call and the querystring which will be appended to it are passed as a single object parameter.
+4. When the request.get() method is called it takes two parameters The url to call and the querystring which will be appended to it are passed as a single object parameter.
-4. The second parameter is an anonymous function with three parameters, err, res and body.
+5. The second parameter is an anonymous function with three parameters, err, res and body.
 Note the use of the ECMA arrow syntax.
 This function **callback** will be run once the API call has completed, the API call running in its own thread.
-5. If the API request fails, the first parameter, `err` will be non-null and will contain an Error object.
+6. If the API request fails, the first parameter, `err` will be non-null and will contain an Error object.
 At this point we simply throw an exception and exit.
-6. The `res` parameter contains the entire response sent back from the server, we don't need this in this example.
+7. The `res` parameter contains the entire response sent back from the server, we don't need this in this example.
-7. The `body` parameter contains the data returned from the API, this is what we will be using. it is returned as a _string_ so we use `JSON.parse()` to turn it into a JavaScript object.
+8. The `body` parameter contains the data returned from the API, this is what we will be using. it is returned as a _string_ so we use `JSON.parse()` to turn it into a JavaScript object.
-8. Finally we extract the data we need from the JavaScript object and send it to the console for display. the `JSON.stringify()` function does the opposite of `JSON.parse` in that it turns a JavaScript object into a JSON string.
+9. Finally we extract the data we need from the JavaScript object and send it to the console for display. the `JSON.stringify()` function does the opposite of `JSON.parse` in that it turns a JavaScript object into a JSON string.
 The second parameter can be used to filter the results.
 The third parameter specifies the indentation to use when formatting.

 ### 1.1 Test Your Knowledge